Dues and Donations information can be found here.

 Thank You

-This cam is located at the home of Jeff W9GY and over looks the North Entry of the Portage Canal.
+This cam is located at the home of Jeff W9GY and overlooks the North Entry of the Portage Canal.

 The Radio Amateur’s Code